jf-tech/omniparser/doc/gettingstarted.md

    <WIND SPEED KMH>            33</WIND SPEED KMH>
 </>
 ```
 Note XML/XPath don't like element name containing spaces.
-While IDR doesn't care of names containing
+While IDR doesn't care about names with
-spaces, XPath queries used in transforms will later break.
+spaces, XPath queries used in transforms do care and will break.
 So we'd like to **assign some
-XPath-friendly column name aliases in our schema, if the raw column names containing special chars**:
+XPath friendly column name aliases in our schema, if the raw column names containing special chars**:

 Let's make small modifications to our schema:
 ```